deeporiginbio/deeporigin-client/docs/how-to/variables.md

   EnvironmentVariable: foo
 ```

-!!! info "Only on Deep Origin Workstations"
+!!! info "Only on Deep Origin workstations"
-    This function of the CLI only works on Deep Origin Workstations.
-This will not work on your local computer.
+    This function of the CLI only works on Deep Origin workstations.
+This function will not work on your local computer.